“Having tasted the thrill of off-piste riding,

 corrugations just aren’t so much fun anymore.”

-Looking back 10 years later, I realise Desert Riders was the most amazing ride I’ve done in the Sahara.
-And looking again at the location of the Lost Tree (see map below), we were right Out There.
-The Sahara has become a dangerous place in the intervening decade and I don’t imagine I could ever repeat something like this.
+Looking back over the years later, I realise Desert Riders was the most amazing ride I’ve done in the Sahara.
+And looking again at the location of the Lost Tree (see map below), we were right out there.
+The Sahara has become a dangerous place in the intervening years and I don’t imagine I could ever repeat something like this.

 Not long after 1989 when the original Sahara Motorcycle Tour (SMT) described in the Desert Travels book staggered back home, a bitter civil war broke out in Algeria as the army annulled elections while unrelated nomad rebellions broke out in north Niger and Mali.
 At that time both Libya and Western Sahara to Mauritania were not accessible and so the brief Golden Age of independently exploring the Sahara came to an end.